Under the forest canopy, tucked into a quiet nook, there’s a neighborhood of log cabins.

 By that next spring—the ideal time of year to start mushroom logs—Mike’s vision was in motion.

 He met with Jessie Massie, our executive chef in Mills River, to decide on the best varieties for our ever-changing menu.
-They landed on shiitake and oyster mushrooms.
+They landed on shiitake mushrooms and oyster mushrooms.

 “The shiitakes grow really fast; we can get those within a season,” Jessie says.
 “Oysters, some of those take a couple of years to cultivate.”